Kastrati (tribe): Distribution and Families

 Members of the Kastrati tribe can be found throughout Albanian-inhabited lands.
 In Kosovo, they are notably found in Peja, Gjakova, the village of Karaçeva in Kamenica, and throughout the Gjilan region.
 There are also Kastrati in Kruma of Luma.
 A family of the Kastrati tribe lives in Plav.

 Johann Georg von Hahn registered 408 families with 3,157 people living in two groups of families: highland and lowland.
+Highland families were Martinaj, Gjokaj, Theresi, Bradosoi, Budischia, Kurtaj, Goraj and Pjetroviç while lowland families were Puta, Copani, Hikuzzaj, Skandsehi, Pjetrosçinaj, Moxetti, Dobrovoda and Aliaj.
 All of them were Catholics except the Aliaj, who were Muslims.
 In the late Ottoman period, the tribe of Kastrati consisted of 300 Catholic and 200 Muslim households.

 Religion and Culture

 The predominant religion of the Kastrati tribe is Roman Catholicism.
 The Kastrati celebrate the feast of St. Mark, who is venerated by the tribe as their patron saint.
 The Catholic parish was founded in 1678, and the church was built in 1726.
 A new church and parsonage were built in 1901.

 The Kastrati were among the two tribes with which the Hoti tribe would regularly intermarry.
 The Kastrati tribe believed that a snake sighted by a wren lost its ability to transform into a kulshedra.
-In 1907, the Kastrati were described as kind, gentle, humble and pious by Bosnian Croatian priest Lovro Mihaĉević, who went on to call them a proud people who enjoy singing heroic songs with the lahuta.
+In 1907, the Kastrati were described as kind, gentle, humble and pious by Bosnian Croatian priest Lovro Mihačević, who went on to call them a proud people who enjoy singing heroic songs with the lahuta.